ARastrojo/Metagenomics/UNIT_4 Taxonomic Classification.md

 Then click on “Apply” (and wait.....)

-> Although we have reduce the number of input reads to dicrease memory consumption, in the virtual machine (4 Gb of RAM) the analysis can get blocked or sometimes the program suddenly gets close...
+> Although we have reduce the number of input reads and mapping file size to dicrease memory consumption, MEGAN usually get blocked or sometimes the program suddenly gets close...

 **Results: Family level and with the number of reads**